-"Hotbite" is a line of lunch boxes that heats its contents to help one avoid the long microwave queues at workplaces and personalize hygiene by avoiding the usage of dirty microwaves.
+"Hotbite" is a line of lunch boxes that heats its contents to help you avoid the long microwave queues at workplaces and personalize hygiene by negating the usage of dirty microwaves.

 LONG microwave queues